-Do not write "There is nothing like this book around, it is unique"—of course it is unique, but the obvious answer from the buyer is that there is nothing similar around because no one else has been daft enough to think there's a market for it.
-If thinking of "competing" books is difficult, think "which books would I like to see mine next to on the shelves?"
+- Do not write "There is nothing like this book around, it is unique"—of course it is unique—the obvious answer from the buyer is that there is nothing similar around because no one else has been daft enough to think there's a market for it.

+- Think, "which books would I like to see mine next to on the shelves?"

-- Relevant titles: Please only list recent titles published in the last two or three years.
-There are two extremes to avoid.
-Do not put down competing titles that look as if they have sold
+- Do not put down competing titles that look as if they have only sold a handful of copies.

 - You can get a rough idea of sales by looking at their ranking on Amazon.
-More on that in Chapter 12 on Amazon.
+More on that in Chapter 15 on Amazon.
 Anything under the ranking of 50,000 is worth using; beyond that, it is probably too specialist a title for the bricks-and-mortar stores to be interested in.

 - Your own bookshelves are probably not helpful, in that you may have an old edition with a different ISBN, which currently has nil sales on Nielsen (tracks all book sales).